YixingHuang/DeepMedicPytorch/README.md

 This implementation was modified from the [source](https://github.com/pykao/BraTS2018-tumor-segmentation), where we have added our proposed volume-level sensitivity-specificity (VSS) loss, knowledge distillation loss (KDL), naive transfer learning (TL), and learning without forgetting (LWF) training framework.
 Most instructions from the [source](https://github.com/pykao/BraTS2018-tumor-segmentation) still work here.

+The main LWF techniques are adpated in the file of [train_LWF.py](https://github.com/YixingHuang/DeepMedicPytorch/blob/main/train_LWF.py)

 ### Training scripts

 The overall training and prediction scripts can be found with the names of [runMain_GJ.py](https://github.com/YixingHuang/DeepMedicPytorch/blob/main/runMain_GJ.py) and [runMain_GJ_UKER_Stanford.py](https://github.com/YixingHuang/DeepMedicPytorch/blob/main/runMain_GJ_UKER_Stanford.py).
 The scripts work for both Windows and Linux environments.
 But you need to modify the data paths correspondingly.